gluwa/creditcoin-legacy/readme.md

 #### Boost 1.67.0:

-1. Download pre-build binaries for boost 1.67.0
+1. Download pre-built binaries for boost 1.67.0

 2. Take the following the `.libs` from the lib64-msvc-14.1 folder